GabeScott/standard-works-vault/General Conference/2000 October - Sharing the Gospel.md

 In fact, last year President Hinckley challenged Church members to significantly increase the number of converts.
 We are not yet on that prophetically prompted track.

 This is what prophets do; they help us reach up to new heights.
-President David O. McKay advised, “Every member a missionary”;1 President Kimball: “Lengthen your stride”2 and “Do it now”;3 President Benson: “Flood ... the earth with the Book of Mormon”;4 and now President Hinckley: Increase the number of converts and retain them.
+President David O. McKay advised, “Every member a missionary”;[^1] President Kimball: “Lengthen your stride”[^2] and “Do it now”;[^3] President Benson: “Flood the earth with the Book of Mormon”;[^4] and now President Hinckley: Increase the number of converts and retain them.
 Do we need more specific instructions?

 Let me review the four-step instructions we have received regarding member-missionary work:

-Identify prayerfully your friends and neighbors who would be the most receptive to the gospel message.
+1. Identify prayerfully your friends and neighbors who would be the most receptive to the gospel message.

-Introduce the identified individuals to the missionaries.
+2. Introduce the identified individuals to the missionaries.

-Involve yourself in the teaching of the gospel, preferably in your home.
+3. Involve yourself in the teaching of the gospel, preferably in your home.

-Integrate your friends and any other new members into the Church by being attentive and helpful.
+4. Integrate your friends and any other new members into the Church by being attentive and helpful.

-Through this simple, compact process we can increase the number of converts, and, more importantly, we can help the new converts achieve full fellowship.
+Through this simple, compact process we *can* increase the number of converts, and, more importantly, we can help the new converts achieve full fellowship.
 Increased member involvement is the only way to increase our current conversion rate.

 We have heard all of this many times.
 Why don’t we do better in providing referrals?
 It is not laziness, because Latter-day Saints are not lazy people.
 I believe that the fear of rejection or the fear of hurting a friendship are the more common restraints to sharing the gospel.